JoeTomkinson/Biped.UI.Fixes.Plugin/README.md

 ## Installation

 1. **Download the Plugin**
-   Visit the [BipedWideScreenFix GitHub releases page](https://github.com/JoeTomkinson/BipedWideScreenFix/releases) and download the latest release ZIP file.
+   Visit the [BipedWideScreenFix GitHub releases page](https://github.com/JoeTomkinson/BipedWideScreenFix/releases) and download the latest release ZIP file for either x64 bit or x86 bit (32 bit) depending on what you're running the game on.

 2. **Extract the Files**
    Extract the contents of the ZIP file into your game directory (e.g., `steamapps/common/Biped`).
 This ensures that the plugin DLL and related files are placed in the correct folder structure.